Copyright and logos

 - Could a trademark also apply?

 This is possible.
 As the name suggests, a trademark can be applied to the logo as it is an identifying mark of the brand identity.
-Registered trademarks are applied for within a particular country or region and typically within a trading sector.
-A trademark will only cover the mark within that region or trading sector.

-In practice, businesses will tend to only register trademarks in countries where they have a strong trading relationship and fall back on copyright protection in the remaining countries.
+In practice, businesses will tend to only register trademarks in countries where they have a strong trading relationship and fall back on copyright or passing off protection in the remaining countries.
 A registration of the logo with ourselves provides a low cost way to secure independent evidence of your prior claim in case of incidents in countries where you do not have a trademark.

 The differences between trademarks, copyright and other rights are discussed in more detail on our intellectual property rights page.